Eetui/Eetui.github.io/index.md

 ## Projects

-At Zaibatsu I've been part of multiple projects
+I've been part of multiple projects

 * [Super Spatial](https://www.superspatial.com/)
   * Super Spatial was a large-scale development project aimed at creating an immersive social MMO game for mobile platforms.
 As a client-side developer, I collaborated with a multidisciplinary team, including designers and backend developers.
 My responsibilities included fixing bugs and implementing new features to the game.